-As you reach mid elevation and start to come out of the forrest to the top of the tree line, you can start to drive your sales planning and forecasting against the actual data you’re collecting on the percentage of potential customers using your product or service.
+As you reach mid-elevation and start to come out of the forest to the top of the tree line, you can start to drive your sales planning and forecasting against the actual data you're collecting on the percentage of potential customers using your product or service.

-If your lead quality is better, but your results are still inconsistent.
-Perhaps sales blames marketing for lousy leads.
-Or marketing blames sales for being impatient and failing to build relationships.
+If your lead quality gets better, but your close rate is inconsistent, improve the lead qualification process.
+Perhaps sales blames marketing for lousy leads?
+Or marketing blames sales for engaging too aggressively?

-At this point, progressive organizations think about getting themselves a sherpa to align sales and marketing against common KPIs.
+Progressive organizations think about getting themselves as sherpas seeking to align sales and marketing against common KPIs.

 Once lead qualification responsibilities are shared between sales and marketing — which may be easier to achieve at the campaign level — you've reached the alpine.

-You’re generating and qualifying leads consistently and repeatably.
-You can see the snow line.
+You're generating and qualifying leads consistently and repeatably.
+From there, you can see the snow line.

-Now’s the time to work fortify customer care workflows and optimize automation to relieve marketing, sales and service of as many manual tasks as possible.
+Now's the time to work fortify customer service workflows and optimize automation to relieve marketing, sales, and service of as many manual tasks as possible.

-Drive those stakes firmly into the mountain, link up the Karabiners with a length of sown cord.
-You’re up past the vegetation layer now, moving onto the ice cap.
+Drive those stakes firmly into the mountain, link up the Carabiners with a length of sown cord.
+You're up past the vegetation layer now, moving onto the ice cap.

 The summit is in reach.

-We’ve arrived at a place where lead scores are reliable and prospects move predictably though the sales funnel without any surprises.
+We've arrived at a place where lead scores are reliable and prospects move predictably through the sales funnel without any surprises.

-You’ve nailed the lead qualification process and are surrounded with a surplus of prospective new customers who are ready to buy.
+You've nailed the lead qualification process and are surrounded by a surplus of prospective new customers who are ready to buy.

-Audit your customer acquisition channels, lower your cost per lead and kill whatever isn’t working without prejudice.
+Audit your customer acquisition channels, lower your cost per lead, and kill whatever isn't working without prejudice.
 Are leads coming in through a certain blog post or white paper?
-Are building a high quality email list?
+Are you building a high-quality email list?
 Is there a certain piece of content outperforming the others?

-Test so you can scale back your spend to just the channels that are working and optimize your deal flow to a level your reps can handle.
+Test so you can scale back your spending to just the channels that are working and optimize your deal flow to a level your reps can handle.